melnyk-mikhailo/hexlet-git/README.md

-try #add this file in the home
+#add this file in the home